This could include:

 How this project helped me to achieve my goals

-Working in black and white and using contrast –
+Working in black and white and using contrast – Although my photo isn’t black and white, it does have a monochrome effect

-Choosing the right materials –
+Choosing the right materials – I had to choose the right lighting set up

-Being free and experimental –
+Being free and experimental – I was able to play around in Photoshop

 Working with a practitioner: Federico Von Borstal P.H.D

 Due to the Covid-19 school closures, I completed a Udemy online course instead of working with a surrealist practitioner.
-Give a little bit of information about what you learnt (a couple of sentences).

-Screen shots from the Udemy Course
+Screenshots from the Udemy Course

 Understanding light and shadow – I learn about how artists like Dali use light and shadow in pictures like this one: